ChandradithyaJ/chimplequiz/README.md

 ## See your History
 Click on the history button to view your results in past quizzes.
 If you didn't take any quizzes, you can start right away!

+## Quiz Editor
+*The quiz editor mode is for teachers and developers only!*

+**You can add new questions to lessons, modify them, and even add whole new lessons!**
+ - ### Add a new lesson
+   - Click the 'add new lesson' button to start adding a new quiz for people to take.
+   - Create a question by filling in all the required fields.
+There are four options and the 'Correct Answer' field takes a number from 1 to 4, the option number of the correct answer.
+   - Click on submit to create a new question.
+   - If you're done creating questions, or need a break, you can always go back to the home page!